Symbolic powers of codimension two Cohen-Macaulay ideals: Application 1: Points in

 \section{Application 1: Points in $\mathbb P^1 \times \mathbb P^1$}

-In this section we apply the main results of Section 2, namely Corollary \ref{thm:all powers equal 2}, to ACM sets of points in $\popo$.
+In this section we apply the main results of Section 2, namely Theorem \ref{thm:gen all powers equal}, to ACM sets of points in $\popo$.
 In particular, we show how our new results give new short proofs to results in \cite{GHVT,GVT2}.

 We begin with a quick review of the relevant definitions and notation.
 For a more thorough introduction to this topic, see \cite{GVBook}.
 The polynomial ring $k[x_0,x_1,x_2,x_3]$ with the bigrading given by $\deg x_0 = \deg x_1 = (1,0)$ and $\deg x_2 = \deg x_3 = (0,1)$ is the coordinate ring of $\P^1 \times \P^1$.
 A point $P = [a_0 : a_1] \times [b_0 : b_1]$ in $\mathbb{P}^1 \times \mathbb{P}^1$ has a bihomogeneous ideal $I_P = (a_1 x_0 - a_0 x_1, b_1 x_2 - b_0 x_3)$.
 A set of points $X = \{P_1,\ldots,P_s\} \subseteq \P^1 \times \P^1$ is associated to the bihomogeneous ideal $I_X = \bigcap_{P \in X} I_P$.
 If we only consider the standard grading of this ideal, then $I_X$ defines a union $X$ of lines in $\P^3$.
 In order to apply the results of the previous sections, we first require the following lemma.